 Each NHS organisation has a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.

-This person is called the *Caldicott Guardian, in NHS Salford CCG this is Francine Thorpe.
+This person is called the *Caldicott Guardian, in NHS Salford CCG this is the Director of Quality & Innovation.

 The CCG hold data in accordance to the retention schedule in the Records Management Code of Practice 2016.